-Principles of Law, Public Safety, Corrections, and Security-LAW (PRINLPCS-LAW) Course #: 08873L Credits: 1 PEIMS #: 13029200 Grades: 9-12 Principles of Law, Public Safety, Corrections, ar introduces students to professions in law enforce protective services, corrections, firefighting, an management services.
-Students will examine the responsibilities of police, courts, corrections, pri and protective agencies of fire and emergence course provides students with an overview of the for careers in law enforcement, fire service, pro- and corrections.
-Prerequisites: None cement, d emergency he roles and vate security, cy services.
-The he skills necessary
+Principles of Law, Public Safety, Corrections, and Security (PRINLPCS)

+Principles of Law, Public Safety, Corrections, and Security introduces students to professions in law enforcement, protective services, corrections, firefighting, and emergency management services.
+Students will examine the roles and responsibilities of police, courts, corrections, private security, and protective agencies of fire and emergency services.
+The course provides students with an overview of the skills necessary for careers in law enforcement, fire service, protective services, and corrections.